Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 Step 2 Real-time adjustment with feedback and final measurement of the optimized alignment

-During continuous measurement of the exit polarization state, the fiber axis is then rotated with respect to the polarization axis of the laser source.
-The optimum alignment is reached when the exit polarization state approaches the circle center on the Poincaré sphere as far as possible.
+During continuous measurement of the exit polarization state, the polarization axis of the laser source is rotated relative to the fiber axis (or vice versa).
+Optimum alignment is reached when the exit polarization state is as close as possible to the circle center on the Poincaré sphere.
 A color-coded logarithmic bar plot helps to find the minimum distance.

 A second measurement then reveals the parameters of the optimized polarization alignment of the fiber.